How to Use a TFSA to Get Better Investing Results

 Like their older sibling, the Registered Retirement Savings Plan (RRSP), TFSAs are a particular type of investment account in which you can hold a wide variety of investments.
 Although contributions are not tax deductible, like an RRSP, your investment growth and withdrawals within a TSFA are tax-free.

 You can have a savings account, mutual fund, stock, bond, or many other types of investments in a TFSA.
 If you want to go with a low-risk portfolio using your TFSA, you can do that.
 You can hold the same investments as an RRSP.

 There is a common misunderstanding, perhaps by the name itself, Tax-free SAVINGs Accounts, that this is a plan designed solely for savings, or a plan that can just hold savings account investments, such as bank accounts or GICs.
 This is far from the truth.
 A TSFA can hold many of the same investment vehicles as an RRSP or a regular investment account.
 This includes, Mutual Funds, Segregated Funds, ETFs, stocks, etc. TSFAs can be used for any purpose, short or long term, where interest or other gains on the account accumulate and can be withdrawn tax-free.
 This makes it a flexible plan for virtually any use one may have, from actual savings, to a long-term retirement vehicle.

 Time to top up your TFSA investing account?

-At this time of year, many investors think about contributing to their RRSPs — and that’s a great idea to build up that nest egg.
-However, if you have some short-to-medium term purchases you’ve been planning for, then the TFSA may be the better option.
+While many people want to invest for the long-term by contributing to their RRSPs (a great idea to build up that nest egg), you may be planning for some short-to-medium term purchases, in which case the TFSA may be the better option.
 Compare TFSAs vs RRSPs vs both, what’s best for me?